Kansas Southwestern Railway

 The Kansas Southwestern Railway was a railroad in the U.S. state of Kansas.
 It was merged into a sister railroad company, the Central Kansas Railway, in 2000.
 The Central Kansas Railway was later sold to Watco Companies and became the Kansas and Oklahoma Railroad.
-KSW had a small roster of former Grand Trunk Western Railroad GM-Electromotive Division GP9s, 4544, 4557, 4912 and 4916.
+KSW had a small roster of former Grand Trunk Western Railroad EMD GP9s, 4544, 4557, 4912 and 4916.
 Most were painted in a red, white and blue paint scheme.
 Its headquarters were located in Wichita, Kansas.
 Much of the track was former Missouri Pacific, spun off by Union Pacific in 1991.